RakshithaDev/DECO3500/Weekly_Logs.md

 - **Andrew** – Present the design storyboard.
 - **Fay** – Introduce the Figma prototype.
 - **Rakshitha, Prisha** – Present the AR tech progress so far.

+## Week 9 Standup Feedback
+# Prototype 2 – Studio Presentation Feedback

+- **What motivates people to take out their phone**
+  Explore triggers that make participants reach for their phones—curiosity, social sharing, or a prompt from the environment.

+- **Evaluation method**
+  Define how you’ll measure success.
+For example: user interviews, observation during the session, or post-experience surveys.

+- **Delivering the experience**
+  Clarify the flow: onboarding, interaction points, and how content is revealed (e.g., AR markers, audio cues, guided path).

+- **Focus of the experience**
+  Decide whether the core is
+  - users expressing their feelings
+  - users following a footmark or guided path
+  - or highlighting the artist’s own commentary.

+- **Enhancing the social aspect**
+  Consider features that let visitors react, share, or respond to each other’s input to strengthen the communal experience.

+  ### Plan
+  Based on the feedback, our plan will be:

+Zan + Fay + Andrew

+-Pick evaluation methods ( from lecture slides).

+-Finalise focus statement (main purpose of prototype).

+-Draft motivation triggers (why visitors use phone).

+Rakshita + Prisha

+-Make sure prototype runs (input → output → social trace).

+-Push to GitHub with demo instructions.

+Friday Team Discussion

+-Agree on demo essentials: Evaluation method and what's the main features should be done in the demo.

+## Week10
+Discussed both the prototypes
+Rakshitha - add movement/interaction - Add more comments - Add AI
+Prisha -
+Conduct user-testing on Tuesday in the museum
+Finalise the protoype in week 11 after testing
+Prepare tradeshow materials